iamthehimansh/iamthehimansh/README.md

 - 👋 Hi, I’m @iamthehimansh
-- 👀 I’m interested in Web/App Dev
+- 👀 I’m interested in Science
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on your Project
+- 💞️ I’m looking to collaborate on open Projects
 - 📫 How to reach me iamthehimansh@gmail.com
+- 🚀 CEO at CodeProps based in Hydrabad

 <!---
 iamthehimansh/iamthehimansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.